ohexel/comsocsci/README.md

 A guide to computational social science resources
 =================================================
 A collection of resources and readings for people wanting to get acquainted with computational social science.
 This started out as a way for us to collect resources that we found useful or interesting.
 Credit goes to @andrewnolanhall for pitching the idea at [Data Science Nights@Northwestern](http://www.data-science-nights.org/).
 Links to similar collections at the bottom.
+Text in quotes is taken directly from the website or document.
+The rest is our editorializing.
+Suggestions welcome.
 WIP.

 Ideas to gather resources for this guide:
 - [Syllabus](https://www.bitbybitbook.com) included to access readings alongside Bit by Bit book
 - Perspectives on Computational Analysis [Syllabus](https://github.com/UC-MACSS/persp-analysis)

 ### Training
 [Starting from zero, Data Carpentry workshop](https://datacarpentry.org/r-socialsci/): "This is an introduction to R designed for participants with no programming experience.
 These lessons can be taught in a day (~ 6 hours).
 They start with some basic information about R syntax, the RStudio interface, and move through how to import CSV files, the structure of data frames, how to deal with factors, how to add/remove rows and columns, how to calculate summary statistics from a data frame, and a brief introduction to plotting."